Latest deals from trusted retailers

 5 things you need to know about the iCandy Orange

-And the seat extenders gave Theo a bird’s eye view of the world keeping him entertained and also created extra space for Ellis when he was on the in-built buggy board, which he loves.
+Also, you can add seat extenders, which raise the level of the carrycot or seat and gave Theo a bird’s eye view of the world keeping him entertained.
+This also created extra space for Ellis when he was on the in-built buggy board, which he loves.

 Theo also loved the leatherette bumper bar that, in another first for iCandy, rotates.
 I could pop it open in one side, which made it even easier to get Theo in and out of the seat.
 The height range of the handle on the buggy is also impressive and iCandy say it has the widest range of any handlebar currently available on the market.